 While Bitcoin Inverse ETFs offer several potential benefits, they are not without risks.
 Investors should be aware of the following:

-• Leverage Risk: Some Bitcoin Inverse ETFs may use leverage, meaning they borrow money to amplify their returns.
-While leverage can increase potential profits, it also magnifies losses.
-Leveraged ETFs are generally more suitable for short-term trading than long-term investments due to the compounding effects of daily price movements.
+- Leverage Risk: Some Bitcoin-inverse ETFs may use leverage, meaning they borrow money to amplify their returns.
+While leverage can increase potential profits, it also magnifies losses due to the compounding effects of daily price movements, leveraged.
+ETFs are generally more suitable for short-term trading than long-term investments.

 The Future of Bitcoin Inverse ETFs